Picking the best Verizon phone plan for your needs boils down to a simple question — how much data do you use?

 The three best Verizon plans

 Verizon's Play More plan is one of the best unlimited data options around.
-Not only does it include unlimited 5G on Verizon's impressive network but it also includes a free subscription to Disney Plus, ESPN Plus and Hulu, plus a six-month trial for Apple Music along with a year of Discovery Plus and the streaming gaming service of your choice (Apple Arcade or Google Play Pass.)
-Those extras make Verizon's Play More a top choice for unlimited data.
+Not only does it include unlimited 5G on Verizon's impressive network but it also includes a free subscription to Disney Plus, ESPN Plus and Hulu, plus a six-month trial for Apple Music and the streaming gaming service of your choice (Apple Arcade or Google Play Pass.)
+Those extras make Verizon's 5G Play More a top choice for unlimited data.

 Verizon's prepaid plans cram a lot of data in for the price.
 The best option gets you 15GB of data for just $50 a month but if you set up AutoPay, that price drops to $45.
 The price then drops by another $5 after three months and a further $5 after nine months.
 That leaves you paying just $35 for your loyalty.